February 2, 2015

 - The Educational Affairs Committee processes student appeals through its subcommittee on petitions.
 This subcommittee has existed since the creation of the Educational Affairs Committee in 1975.

 - The subcommittee on petitions will be comprised of three faculty members from the EAC.
-In an emergency situation or during those periods when the members of the subcommittee may be absent from campus, the chairperson or delegate staff member in the Office of the Vice President for Instruction (OVPI) is empowered to confer with one or more members of the entire committee and to render a decision jointly.
+In an emergency situation or during those periods when the members of the subcommittee may be absent from campus, the chair or delegate staff member in the Office of Instruction is empowered to confer with one or more members of the entire committee and to render a decision jointly.
 Such decisions will be reported to the full committee at the next meeting of the EAC.

-- The designated staff member in the OVPI shall assemble the appropriate documents pertaining to the appeal in question and make these available to the committee members prior to the meeting.
-It is also his/her responsibility to seek legal counsel should it be required.
+- The designated staff member in the Office of Instruction shall assemble the appropriate documents pertaining to the appeal in question and make these available to the committee members prior to the meeting.
+It is also the responsibility of the designated staff member to seek legal counsel should it be required.

-- The chairperson will prepare a written response for the student which will include the subcommittee's rationale in reaching its decision.
+- The chair of EAC will prepare a written response for the student which will include the subcommittee's rationale in reaching its decision.

-- The records of the subcommittee on petitions including the student files and other pertinent materials will be maintained in the OVPI.
+- The records of the subcommittee on petitions including the student files and other pertinent materials will be maintained in the Office of Instruction.

 - Appeals after Second Dismissal

-- When a petition is received, the designated staff member in the OVPI will assemble the necessary supporting documents, including a recommendation from the dean of the school or college from which the student has been dismissed.
+- When a petition is received, the designated staff member in the Office of Instruction will assemble the necessary supporting documents, including a recommendation from the dean of the school or college from which the student has been dismissed.

 - Students readmitted after second dismissal are placed on continued probation as defined in the Bulletin.